 - Issues at the forefront of their decision included beliefs about homosexuality and the practice of same-sex marriage.
 ACCUS congregations support progressive ideas and laws on these matters.

-- Priests aren’t paid by the congregations, but volunteer their time when ministering to others.
+- The congregations don’t pay priests but volunteer their time when ministering to others.

-- ACCUS congregations value raising awareness about clergy abuse in Catholic church.
+- ACCUS congregations value raising awareness about clergy abuse in the Catholic church.

 Eastern Rite Catholic or Uniate Churches